Code-Institute-Submissions/MS2-FilmAnseo/README.md

   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/zpOULjyy-n8?rel=0" allowfullscreen></iframe>
 </div>
 ```
-### How to style the first cell in each row of the table
+### How to Style the First Cell in Each Row of the Table
 This was achieved using CSS first-of-type selector:
 https://www.w3schools.com/cssref/sel_first-of-type.asp